A projection-based framework for gradient-free and parallel learning: EXPERIMENTS

 We test three representative architectures: A \textbf{Multilayer Perceptron (MLP)} with fully connected layers (linear + bias) and ReLU activations.
 A \textbf{Convolutional Neural Network (CNN)} with $3 \times 3$ convolutional layers (stride 1, padding 1) and ReLU activations; the output feature maps are spatially max-pooled into vectors before passing through a final linear layer.
 We implement a \textbf{Recurrent Neural Network (RNN)} with an MLP cell that processes the concatenation of a learned character embedding and the previous hidden state ($\vh_{t-1}$) at each step $t$.
 The MLP outputs both logits for the next character and a raw hidden state ($\vh_t'$).
 Activating this state via $\vh_t = \operatorname{ReLU}(\vh_t')$ produces the input state for step $t+1$.

 For each architecture, we evaluate both shallow (1 hidden layer) and deep (4 hidden layers) variants.
-For deep models, we also test a version with skip connections, where we concatenate all hidden layer outputs (post-ReLU) and feed them to the final linear layer.
-Notably, the resulting computation graph remains bipartite, maintaining parallelizability.
-In the literature, such skip connections from hidden layers to the output layer are often referred to as a readout layer.
+For deep models, we also test a skip-connection design tailored to projection-based training: we concatenate the post-activation outputs of all hidden layers and feed the resulting vector to the final linear readout.
+This shortens the path from early layers to the output, which is important because projection-based training relies on local projection operators that only update adjacent variables in the computation graph.
+Without additional shortcuts, information from early layers reaches the output only after many iterations.
+Crucially, the design preserves the bipartite structure of the computation graph and thus our parallel projection scheme.
+It differs from the usual ResNet-style residual connection, which replaces a module $f(x)$ with $x+f(x)$ and does not limit the distance to the output as effectively.

-\paragraph{Implementation and hyperparameters} We implement projection-based methods (AP, DR, CP) using our PJAX framework (Appendix~\ref{sec:pjax}), while gradient-based methods (SGD, Adam) use JAX and Flax \citep{flax2020github}, ensuring fair comparison as PJAX uses JAX as its backend.
+\paragraph{Implementation and hyperparameters} We implement projection-based methods (AP, DR, CP) using our PJAX framework (\cref{sec:pjax}) and all baselines with JAX and Flax \citep{flax2020github}, ensuring fair comparison, as PJAX uses JAX as its backend.
 Notably, defining models in PJAX's \texttt{pjax.nn} API closely mirrors standard JAX/Flax usage.
+For the output layer constraint, we use the proximal operator for cross-entropy (\cref{thm:cross-entropy-prox}, with $\lambda=5$), finding it more robust than margin constraints (\cref{thm:margin-loss}), which require careful tuning of the margin parameter.

+FA and FF are implemented in line with their original formulations \citep{lillicrap2016random, hinton2022forward}.
+Neither method is applied to skip-connection architectures, which are not part of their original design.
+For FF, we report results with both SGD and Adam optimizers, since performance varies substantially with the choice of optimizer.

-We use consistent hyperparameters without extensive tuning: learning rate $0.001$ for SGD/Adam, batch size $256$ for all methods, and $K=50$ projection steps per batch for AP/DR/CP.
-Note that we count this as $50$ training steps, and consequently, projection methods process $50$ times fewer batches than gradient methods per reported step.
-For the output layer constraint, we use the proximal operator for cross-entropy (Theorem~\ref{thm:cross-entropy-prox} with $\lambda=5$), finding it more robust than margin constraints (Theorem~\ref{thm:margin-loss}), which require careful tuning of the margin parameter.
+We use consistent parameters across experiments: learning rate $10^{-3}$ for SGD, Adam and FF, $10^{-4}$ for FA, batch size $256$ for all methods, and $K=50$ projection steps per batch for AP/DR/CP.
+Each projection step counts as one training step, so projection methods process $50$ times fewer batches than baseline methods per reported step.
+Accordingly, the horizontal axes in \cref{fig:training_curves,fig:mnist_mlp_depth_skip} compare optimization steps rather than equal amounts of data processed.